xqtc161/xqtc161/README.md

   </a>
 </p>

 Hi I'm Tila - aka xqtc - a full-time GNU/Linux user and weeb.
 I'm still attending High-School and teaching myself programming in Rust.
-I also like self-hosting services like my own E-Mail server, Plex Media Server and an Discord Bot.
+I also like self-hosting services like my own E-Mail server, Website, Plex Media Server and an Discord Bot.